Andres2626/CHB-Bootloader/docs/utils/install12.rst

 -------

 This program can be redistributed under the terms of the MIT License.
-See './COPYING' file for more info
+See './COPYING' file for more information.